dotnet/aspire/src/Aspire.Hosting.PostgreSQL/README.md

 # Aspire.Hosting.PostgreSQL library

-Provides extension methods and resource definitions for a .NET Aspire AppHost to configure a PostgreSQL resource.
+Provides extension methods and resource definitions for a .NET Aspire App Host to configure a PostgreSQL resource.

 ## Getting started